nf-core/website/markdown/usage/introduction.md

 * Use `-resume` to restart pipelines that did not complete.
 This ensures that successful tasks from the previous run wont be re-executed.
 * Use `nextflow log` to find names of all previous runs in your directory.
 These can be used with `-resume` to restart specific runs.
 * Be clever with multiple Nextflow configuration locations.
 For example, use `-profile` for your cluster configuration, `~/.nextflow/config` for your personal config such as `params.email` and a working directory `nextflow.config` file for reproducible run-specific configuration.
+* When you use Singularity as you prefered container, specify the cache directory NXF_SINGULARITY_CACHEDIR during the installation.
+Purely the base directory is needed to be specified, Nexflow handles the folders and file names for you form the memory.

 ## Helper tools